hhvm/user-documentation/guides/hack/44-attributes/04-special.md

 - While performance can rise, memory usage will also rise because you are caching results in memory.
 - HHVM can actually free memory used by memoized results if needed.
 Thus, sometimes, a memoized result might be removed from memory and the time consuming operation will happen again.
 This can be a good thing though as HHVM is managing the memory for you properly.
 - HHVM makes no guarantees about the side effects your memoization may have.
 - Your function will return the same object, which means that, if your object mutated, all return values for previous and future calls to the function will have that mutation.
-Sometimes that's exactly the behaviour we want.
-Say, a singleton.
+Sometimes that's exactly the behaviour we want - say, a singleton.
 However, if we are just caching a result of a fetch, it could be disastrous if someone erroneously changed that returned object in-place and suddenly every other caller is using a corrupted object.
 To avoid that, you can use [`Immutable Collections`](/hack/collections/classes#immutable-collections) or design your own immutable return type.

 ## `<<__Deprecated($message, $sample_rate = 1)>>`